blockchain-lab-um/masca/packages/docs/docs/libraries/masca-connector.md

 ): Promise<Result<Masca>>;
 ```

-When installing Masca it is possible to set a custom `snapId` if you do not want to instal it from the official repository.
+When installing Masca it is possible to set a custom `snapId` if you do not want to install it from the official repository.

-It is also possible to use custom version and set a list of supported methods.
-If connected Masca does not currently have one of the supported methods selected, `switchMethod` RPC method will be automatically called.
+Using a custom version and setting a list of supported methods is also possible.
+If the connected Masca does not currently have one of the supported methods selected, `switchMethod` RPC method will be automatically called.

-After snap installation, this function returns `Masca` object that can be used to retrieve snap API.
+After snap installation, this function returns a `Masca` object that can be used to retrieve the API.
-An example of initializing Masca and invoking snap API is shown below.
+An example of initializing Masca and invoking the API is shown below.

-For Masca to work properly, it needs to know the address of the connected account.
-Initially this can be done by passing the address as a parameter to `enableMasca` function.
+For Masca to work correctly, it needs to know the address of the connected account.
+Initially, this is done by passing the address as a parameter to `enableMasca` function.
 Later, the address can be changed using the `setCurrentAccount` RPC method!

 :::tip

-More detailed description of methods & parameters is provided in chapter [JSON-RPC API](../tutorial/rpc-methods.md)
+A more detailed description of methods & parameters is provided in the chapter [JSON-RPC API](../tutorial/rpc-methods.md)

 :::